spacetelescope/jwst/docs/flatfield/source/main.rst

 slit in the science data is extracted on-the-fly from the flat-field data and applied to the corresponding slit in the science data.

-Multiple-integration datasets (the _rate.fits products from the ramp_fit step) are handled by applying the flat-field to each integration.
+Multiple-integration datasets (the _rateints.fits products from the ramp_fit step) are handled by applying the flat-field to each integration.

 For pixels whose DQ is NO_FLAT_FIELD in the reference file, the flat